- Tickets available until kick-off, from Burlington Street Box Office and online

-Away supporters are now also able to purchase tickets on the day of the game - in the form of an e-Ticket only.
+Away supporters will also be able to purchase tickets on the day of the game - in the form of an e-Ticket only.

-This can be purchased by accessing the club's official away ticketing website, which can also be accessed by scanning a QR code point outside the away turnstiles at the Utilita Energy Stadium.
+This can be purchased by accessing the club's official away ticketing website, which can only be accessed by scanning a QR code point outside the away turnstiles at the University of Bradford Stadium.

 Simply scan this QR code on your smartphone or mobile device, purchase your tickets through our official away ticketing site, access the e-Ticket via e-mail, and have your QR code scanned at the turnstile to admit you.

 Supporters will also be able to secure a suite upgrade for the encounter - subject to availability.